Local Fourier Analysis of P-Multigrid for High-Order Finite Element Operators: Introduction

 In this paper, we develop LFA of p-multigrid with arbitrary second-order PDEs using high-order finite element discretizations and investigate Jacobi and Chebyshev smoothing for two-grid schemes by way of LFAToolkit.jl \cite{thompson2021toolkit}, a new Julia package for LFA of high-order finite element methods.
-Several software packages have been developed for LFA of h-multigrid methods \cite{rittich2018extending,kahl2020automated,wienands2004practical}, however, to the best of our knowledge, no packages support LFA of p-multigrid methods, especially with arbitrary PDEs.
+Several software packages have been developed for LFA of h-multigrid methods \cite{rittich2018extending,kahl2020automated,wienands2004practical}, however, to the best of our knowledge, no packages implement LFA of p-multigrid methods, especially with arbitrary PDEs.
 Although \cite{van2011discrete} discussed LFA of p-multigrid for the discontinuous Galerkin method, this formulation cannot be extended to the continuous Galerkin method.
-Our LFA formulation for p-multigrid with high-order finite element discretizations for the continuous Galerkin method can be generalized to reproduce previous work on h-multigrid for high-order finite elements \cite{he2020two} and can be extended to LFA for h-multigrid of finite difference discretizations that can be represented via finite element discretizations as well as LFA of block smoothers \cite{maclachlan2011overlapping,brown2019local}
+Our LFA formulation for p-multigrid with high-order finite element discretizations for the continuous Galerkin method can be generalized to reproduce previous work on h-multigrid for high-order finite elements \cite{he2020two} and can be extended to LFA for h-multigrid of finite difference discretizations that can be represented via finite element discretizations as well as LFA of block smoothers \cite{maclachlan2011overlapping,brown2019local}.
+Our work here could be represented in terms of the aLFA framework \cite{kahl2020automated}; however we choose a representation that will be familiar for the high-order finite element and spectral elements community.
+We give details on the mathematical representation of LFA of grid-transfer operators for p-multigrid for the continuous Galerkin method, which seems absent in current literature.
+Moreover, our LFA framework for p-multigrid generalizes and unifies classical LFA for h-multigrid, which would be a rich area for research.

 We investigate the performance of Jacobi and Chebyshev semi-iterative smoothers for p-multigrid with aggressive coarsening for the scalar Laplacian in one and two dimensions, and we validate our LFA of p-multigrid with the scalar Laplacian in three dimensions against numerical experiments.
 Our analysis demonstrates that the performance of p-multigrid with these two smoothers degrades as we coarsen more aggressively.
 Finally, we analyze the performance of p-multigrid with a Chebyshev smoother for three dimensional linear elasticity to demonstrate ability of our LFA framework to handle more complex PDEs.